 Chase Freedom Flex℠ is the best Chase credit card for bonus rewards on ongoing purchases, giving 5% on the first $1,500 spent per quarter in bonus categories that change every 3 months.
 5% on travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1% on all other purchases.
 Plus, the Chase Freedom Flex℠’s initial bonus is $200 for spending $500 in the first 3 months.
 And this card has a $0 annual fee.

-The best Chase credit card initial bonus offer comes from the Chase Sapphire Preferred® Card: 100,000 points for spending $4,000 in the first 3 months.
+The best Chase credit card initial bonus offer comes from the Chase Sapphire Preferred® Card: 60,000 points for spending $4,000 in the first 3 months.
 That can cover the card’s $95 annual fee for several years, depending on how you redeem.
 Plus, this card’s ongoing bonus is 5 points per $1 spent on travel purchased through Chase, 2 points per $1 on all other travel purchases, 3 points per $1 on dining and online grocery purchases, 3 points per $1 on select streaming services, and 1 point per $1 on all other purchases.

 Best Chase Credit Card Sign-Up Bonuses

 IHG Premier: 125,000 points for spending $3,000 in the first 3 months

 The best Chase student credit card is the new Chase Freedom® Student credit card, which launched in June 2019.
 This card has a $0 annual fee and gives 1% cash back on all purchases.

 It has some nice rewards bonuses, too, starting with $50 simply for making a single purchase within three months of opening an account.
 Plus, keeping your account in good standing by paying your monthly bills on time is good for a $20 bonus each year for up to five years.
 In addition to these, you earn 5 points (5% cash back) per $1 on Lyft rides through March 2022.… read full answer